 What is the Relevance of “I am the Way, the Truth, and the Life” Today?

 John 14:6 is one of the most basic and important passages in Scripture.
-How can we know the way to God?
+This one sentence makes us think about how can we know the way to God.
 Only through Jesus.
 Jesus is the way because He is both God and man.
 Jesus says He is the only way to God the Father.
-As the “way”, Jesus is our path to the Father.
-As the “truth”, He is the reality of all God’s promises.
-As the “life”, He joins His divine life to ours, both now and eternally.
+As the “way,” Jesus is our path to the Father.
+As the “truth,” He is the reality of all God’s promises.
+And as the “life,” He joins His divine life to ours, both now and eternally.
 Jesus is the only way to the Father, the only divine and absolute truth, and the only one who gives us eternal life.